reinder42/SwiftCheatsheet/swift-cheatsheet.md

     print(flight.heading)
     // Output: North

+## <a name="enums"></a> Enumerations

+With enumerations, also known as enums, you can organize groups of values that are related.
+Here's an example:

+    enum Compass {
+        case north
+        case east
+        case south
+        case west
+    }

+Here's how you use them:

+    let direction: Compass = .south

+Enums and the `switch` statement are a powerful couple.
+Here's an example:

+    enum Emotion {
+        case happy, sad, angry, scared, surprised
+    }

+    switch robot.mood {
+    case .angry:
+        robot.destroyAllHumans()
+    case .sad:
+        robot.cry()
+    case .happy:
+        robot.play("happy.mp3")
+    case default:
+        print("Error: emotion not supported.")
+    }

+You can also assign raw values to enums, by using existing Swift types like `String`.
+Here's an example:

+    enum Flavor:String {
+        case vanilla = "vanilla"
+        case strawberry = "strawberry"
+        case chocolate = "chocolate"
+    }

+With this approach, you can get the string value for an enum like this:

+    let icecream = Flavor.vanilla
+    print(icecream.rawValue)
+    // Output: vanilla

+You can now also use a string to create an enum, like this:

+    let icecream = Flavor(rawValue: "vanilla")
+    print(icecream)
+    // Output: Optional(Flavor.vanilla)

+You can also associate values with individual cases of an enumeration, like this:

+    enum Item {
+        case weapon(Int, Int)
+        case food(Int)
+        case armor(Int, Int, Double)
+    }

+You can now use the enumeration's associated values, like this:

+    func use(item: Item)
+    {
+        switch item {
+        case .weapon(let hitPoints, _):
+            player.attack(hitPoints)
+        case .food(let health):
+            player.health += health
+        case .armor(let damageThreshold, let weight, let condition): player.damageThreshold = Double(damageThreshold) * condition
+        }
+    }

+In the above code, we're using `hitPoints` to "attack" in case `item` is the enum type `weapon(Int, Int)`.
+This way you can associate additional values with an enum case.

 ## <a name="error-handling"></a> Error Handling

 Errors in Swift can be thrown, and should be caught.
 You can define an error type like this: